Jeff Bagwell, Tim Raines and Ivan Rodriguez voted into the Hall of Fame

 Selected by the Baseball Writers Association of America, the players will be inducted during a July 30 ceremony in Cooperstown, New York, according to Hall of Fame President Jeff Idelson.

-The vote appears to signal a softening of the voters on an issue that has long plagued the national pastime: performance-enhancing drugs
+The results appears to signal a softening of the voters on an issue that has long plagued the national pastime: performance-enhancing drugs

 The careers of Bagwell and Rodriguez were dogged by suspicion of PED use and Raines once admitted to using cocaine during his days with the Montreal Expos.